walkerhughes/portfolio/index.md

 ## About Me

-Hello!
-I'm Walker and I'm a computational mathematician, economist, and San Franciscan.
-I finished my undergrad in April of 2021 and I studied Applied and Computational Math and Economics with a minor in Portuguese Studies.
-I'm trained in much of the mathematics and statistics that underpin data science, machine learning, and scientific computing, like optimization methods, sampling methods, and computational linear algebra.
+My name is Walker and I am a computational mathematician, economist, and San Franciscan.
+I finished my undergrad in April of 2021 where I complleted dual majors in Applied and Computational Mathematics and Economics with a minor in Portuguese Studies.
+I am trained in much of the mathematics and statistics that underpin data science, machine learning, and scientific computing, like optimization methods, sampling methods, and computational linear algebra.
 I like exploring new use cases for these skills though personal projects.

 I currently work as an economic consultant where I conduct rigorous economic research to study market efficiency, monopoly power, and various other things.
 A typical day on the job involves exploring large financial and commerce datasets with SQL, digging in even deeper with R, and writing up my findings for client-ready exhibits and expert reports used in federal court cases.